LUMI¶

 effort is very important and will be supported by the EuroHPC CC team.

 Once LUMI-G is operational and pilot testing is completed, all interested users will be able to request access.
-Applications that can take advantage of GPU accelerators will see massive speed-ups on LUMI-G and the Metacenter will continue to aid in porting applications to this architecture.
+Applications that can take advantage of GPU accelerators will see massive speed-ups on LUMI-G and NRIS will continue to aid in porting applications to this architecture, see here for more information about our GPU support.

 Since LUMI-G is based on AMD GPU Accelerators, not all applications will be able